amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 from braket.experimental.autoqasm.instructions import h, cnot, measure
 ```

-To create a quantum program using the AutoQASM experience, you decorate a function with `@aq.function`.
+To create a quantum program using the AutoQASM experience, you decorate a function with `@aq.main`.
 This allows AutoQASM to hook into the program definition and generate an output format that is accepted
 by quantum devices.

 For instance, we can create a Bell state like so:
 ```
 # A program that generates a maximally entangled state
-@aq.function
+@aq.main
 def bell_state() -> None:
     h(0)
     cnot(0, 1)